Right to disconnect

 Employees can be required to monitor, answer or respond to calls when working overtime or when on call.
 Check the rules that apply to your situation.

-In some situations, an employee may be required to monitor, read or respond to contact (or attempted contact) from the employer outside their working hours.
+Some awards have rules about when an employee may be required to monitor, read or respond to contact (or attempted contact) from the employer outside their working hours.
 For example, when an employee is paid an on-call allowance and the contact is to give notice of or recall the employee to work.

 Industry Embedded Filter Placeholder